datalad-handbook/book/docs/basics/101-137-history.rst

    git reset --mixed COMMIT

-will preserve all changes made to files until the specified commit in the dataset, but remove them from the datasets history.
+will preserve all changes made to files since the specified commit in the dataset but remove them from the dataset's history.
-This means the commits *until* ``COMMIT`` (not *including* ``COMMIT``) will not be in your history anymore, and instead "untracked files" or "unsaved changes".
+This means all commits *since* ``COMMIT`` (but *not including* ``COMMIT``) will not be in your history anymore and become "untracked files" or "unsaved changes" instead.
 In other words, the modifications you made in these commits that are "undone" will still be present in your dataset -- just not written to the history anymore.
 Let's try this to get a feel for it.